45 Grams To Ml Water

 Frequently Asked Questions (FAQ)

 • What if the water is not at 4°C?
 The density of water changes slightly with temperature.
 At room temperature (around 20-25°C), the density is still very close to 1 g/ml, so the approximation remains accurate for most practical purposes.
-However, for highly precise measurements, you'd need to consult a density table for the specific temperature.
+Even so, for highly precise measurements, you'd need to consult a density table for the specific temperature.

 • Does the pressure affect the conversion?
 Pressure affects density, but the effect is relatively small for water under normal conditions.
 Changes in pressure would only introduce a minor error in the conversion unless dealing with extremely high pressures.